nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     Maps to vni_ranges in [ml2_type_vxlan] section

-The following parameter is mapped to value in the /etc/heat/heat.conf file on the controller:
+The following parameter is mapped to value in the /etc/heat/heat.conf file on the Controller:

 ::